 Thanks for reading our article, and I hope we provided a clear comparison of CBD vs THC.
 If you have any comments or questions, please feel free to engage in the comments section below.

-If you’re up to keep learning, here’s some more great articles:
+If you’re up to keep learning, here are some more great articles: